oras-project/oras/docs/config.md

 Projects may leverage `oras` to push their own artifacts to a remote registry.
 In that case, users may compose their own configuration object with an alternative media type to identify their artifacts.
 The configuration object may follow the [OCI Image Configuration](<https://github.com/opencontainers/image-spec/blob/master/config.md#properties>) spec.

-Config customization is achievable via the command line tool `oras` or the GO package.
+Config customization is achievable via the command line tool `oras` or the Go package.

 ### Command Line Tool